We are here FOR HOPS

 The world for Czech hops

-That is why companies and experts from all around the world have come together to help preserve the quality and amount of grown hops.
+That is why companies and experts from all around the world have come together to help preserve the quality and harvest of hops.
 The project called “FOR HOPS” was created and is run by Plzeňský Prazdroj, its mother company Asahi, and Microsoft.
-Other partners in the project include the Hop Research Institute, Hop Growers Union, experts from the Czech University of Agriculture, and Agritecture.
+Other partners in the project include the Hop Research Institute, the Hop Growers Union, experts from the Czech University of Agriculture, the Canadian company TensoAI, and developers from the Czech studio Ackee.

-During November 2021, we planted the first six hop yards in the Saaz region with weather stations and soil sensors.
+During autumn 2021, we fitted the first six hop yards in the Saaz region with weather stations and soil sensors.
 We gradually added time-lapse cameras and placed so-called hop ECG sensors directly on hop plants.
 These provide unique information about what the plants need and how they develop depending on the weather.
-The first harvest is over and proved that obstacles related to climate changes are not disappearing.
-Based on the results of the data analysis, a pilot application is being made which will – to certain extent – be able to predict the climate, the condition of the soil and the impact on the plants.
-It will be made available to hop growers during 2023.
-Soil sensors and weather stations remained on hop yards during winter, we will add the hop ECG in spring and continue collecting data and monitoring climate conditions in the soil and air.